cma2819/slim-package/README.md

 # slim-package
-Slim initial package for light web application
+Slim initial package for light web application.

+This package is based on [Slim-Skeleton](https://github.com/slimphp/Slim-Skeleton).